selketjah/selketjah.github.io/_posts/2016-09-23-win-friends-and-influence-people.md

 The hardest part about programming is people.

 Well, that might be a bit exaggerated, but 'How do I deal with person X or behavior Y in my company?' is a question that often pops up during meetups or (un)conferences.
-Apparantly, a lot of developers struggle with the people part of programming, and I am no exception.
+Apparently, a lot of developers struggle with the people part of programming, and I am no exception.
 That is why I started reading up on it.
 In the end communication, conflict handling and all such are just skills that we need to practice to get better at it.